shasibhusanJena/AWS-Solutions-Architect-Associate/Notes/Q&A.md

        - **RPO** (Recovery Point Objective)
      - **Pilot light DR strategy**.
 This solution recreates an existing application hosting environment in an AWS Region.
 This solution turns off most (or all) resources and uses the resources only during tests or when DR failover is necessary. **RPO and RTO are usually 10s of minutes**.
      - **Warm standby DR strategy**.
 This solution recreates an existing application hosting environment in an AWS Region.
 This solution serves a portion of live traffic.
 With this DR strategy, **RPO and RTO are usually a few minutes**.
 However, **costs are higher** because this solutions **runs resources continuously**.
-     - This is a backup and restore DR strategy.
-Backup and restore DR strategies typically have the lowest cost but highest recovery time.
+     - **Backup and restore DR strategy**.
+This strategies typically have the lowest cost but highest recovery time.
 A solution that manually rebuilds the hosting infrastructure on premises and downloads the data that a company has backed up could take hours or days
-4. Amazon Cognito provides authentication, authorization, and user management for your web and mobile apps.
+4. **Amazon Cognito** provides authentication, authorization, and user management for your web and mobile apps.
 Users can sign in directly with a user name and password, or through a trusted third party.

 5. Retrieve instance metadata :- http://169.254.169.254/latest/meta-data/